Modularity of higher theta series I: cohomology of the generic fiber: The transverse Lagrangians ansatz

-In this section, we will explain a proof of modularity of the higher theta series in the special case $r=0$, as a toy model for the more general argument.
+In this section, we will explain a proof of modularity of the higher theta series in the special case $r=0$.
+Although this result goes back at least to Weil \cite{Weil64}, our particular presentation serves as a toy model for the more general argument.
 In particular, the argument motivates the introduction of certain auxiliary spaces.

-To give a more precise overview of this section: \begin{enumerate} \item In \S \ref{ssec: modularity conjecture} we review the formulation of the Modularity Conjecture, which says that a certain construction of higher theta series $\wt{Z}^r_m$, which a priori depends on a choice of a Lagrangian sub-bundle in a Hermitian bundle, is in fact independent of that choice. \item In \S \ref{ssec: reduction to transverse lagrangians}, we reduce to the Modularity Conjecture for $\wt{Z}^r_m$ to a slightly weaker independence statement, namely that the values of $\wt{Z}^r_m$ on two \emph{tranverse} Lagrangians coincide. \item In \S \ref{ssec: r=0 transverse lagrangians}, we prove this independence statement in the case $r=0$.
+To give a more precise overview of this section: \begin{enumerate} \item In \S \ref{ssec: modularity conjecture} we review the formulation of the Modularity Conjecture, which says that a certain construction of higher theta series $\wt{Z}^r_m$, which a priori depends on a choice of a Lagrangian sub-bundle in a Hermitian bundle, is in fact independent of that choice. \item In \S \ref{ssec: reduction to transverse lagrangians}, we reduce the Modularity Conjecture for $\wt{Z}^r_m$ to a slightly weaker independence statement, namely that the values of $\wt{Z}^r_m$ on two \emph{transverse} Lagrangians coincide. \item In \S \ref{ssec: r=0 transverse lagrangians}, we prove this independence statement in the case $r=0$.
 This involves finite Fourier analysis on various auxiliary vector spaces. \item In \S \ref{ssec: outline}, we outline the proof of the general case, indicating in particular the ansatz of spaces and maps that will be used to generalize the modularity argument from $r=0$ to arbitrary $r$. \end{enumerate}